 For the full Google guide on how to make your site mobile friendly go here, this guide if for all software web-build platforms not just WordPress.

-If it seems all too much or if you are absolutely baffled by it all then contact us and we can arrange to set up a website that conforms to Googles Mobile First Indexing guidelines and keep it as close to your existing one as we can for you.
+If it seems all too much or if you are baffled by it all then contact us and we can arrange to migrate your WordPress site onto one of our hosting Plans and give you theme that conforms to Googles Mobile First Indexing guidelines and keep it as close to your existing one as we can for you.

 Our advice: -